Jury Duty FAQ's

 On occasion, our court receives a report of a resident being contacted by a telephone scam where the caller claims to be from Eaton County Trial Court and requests money to be wired.
 Please know that the Eaton County Trial Court will not call to demand a penalty for failure to appear for Jury duty nor will we ever ask a juror to wire money.

-The county does not provide transportation you will need to make arrange for your transportation to and from jury duty.
+The county does not provide transportation to and from jury duty.

 Your employer is not required to pay you while on jury duty; however, employers are prohibited by law from firing an employee for serving on a jury nor can your job be affected by serving on a jury.